Crypto Adoption Around the World: Oman

 The Current State of Cryptocurrency in Oman

 Oman is a country located on the southeastern coast of the Arabian Peninsula.
-With about 4.6 million people, Oman has been a key player in maritime trade for centuries.
+With a population that has grown to 5.5M people as of December 2025, Oman has been a key player in maritime trade for centuries.

-Today, Oman’s economy relies heavily on oil, which makes up around 70% of its revenue.
-However, as the nation seeks to diversify its economy, cryptocurrency presents a promising opportunity for innovation and growth.
+Today, Oman’s economy relies heavily on oil, which still accounts for approximately 85% of public revenue.
+However, as the nation seeks to diversify its economy under initiatives like Vision 2040, cryptocurrency and fintech present a promising opportunity for innovation and growth.

 Regulatory Landscape